 Experience Aloha with a cruise to Hawaii.

-Just the word 'Hawaii' conjures visions of turquoise waves lapping at colourful sands, a rich historical tapestry that's as Polynesian as it is American and a welcoming culture you can distill into a single word: Aloha.
-Once you arrive, trace the history of Pearl Harbour on Oahu, where you can tour battleships and see the memorial to that fateful day in 1941.
-Cruise to Hawaii and head to the Big Island to scale volcanoes like Mount Kilauea and chase waterfalls on the slopes of Mauna Kea.
+Just the word "Hawaii" conjures visions of turquoise waves lapping at colourful sands, a rich historical tapestry that's as Polynesian as it is American and a welcoming culture you can distill into a single word: Aloha.
+Once you arrive, trace the history of Pearl Harbor on Oahu, where you can tour battleships and see the memorial to that fateful day in 1941.
+Cruise to Hawaii and head to the Big Island for an experience unlike any other.
+Chase the waterfalls on the slopes of Mauna Kea.
 Or enjoy the sun and surf on the remote shores of Kauai and Maui.
 Discover the magic with a Hawaiian cruise.

 Explore more while spending less with Hawaii cruise deals onboard our best cruise ships

 Hawaii offers some of the world’s best in outdoor exploration.
-The best Hawaii cruises allow you to trek through the lush Hana Rainforest, or enjoy a more volcanic experience on the Big Island.
-Marvel at the lava flows of Kilauea, or savour the coffee that grows in the soil made fertile by millions of years of eruptions.
+The best Hawaii cruises allow you to trek through the lush Hana Rainforest, or through the jet black sands of Punalu’u Beach.

-When imagining Hawaiian drinks, you might think of a fruity drink with an umbrella, but the state is the only permanent coffee producer in the US.
-Head to the Big Island to tour the plantations where the good stuff is grown, from famous Kona Coffee to craft producer Mount Thunder.
+When imagining Hawaiian beverages, you might think of a fruity drink with an umbrella, but the state is the only permanent coffee producer in the U.S. Head to the Big Island to tour the plantations where the good stuff is grown, from famous Kona Coffee to craft producer Mount Thunder.

 Hawaii's Polynesian past is still palpable today.
-On Oahu, check out the Polynesian Cultural Centre, where you can tour six different recreations of traditional villages.
-Watch a Polynesian dance, play ancient games that have been handed down through the generations and learn the old ways of fishing without a net.
+On Oahu, check out the Polynesian Cultural Center, where you can tour six different recreations of traditional villages.
+Watch a Polynesian dance, play ancient games that have been handed down through the generations, and learn the old ways of fishing without a net.